Top machine learning use cases

 • Object detection for autonomous vehicles and robotics

 Natural Language Processing (NLP) is a subset of machine learning that allows computers to comprehend and interpret spoken and written human language.
-It is increasingly implemented in various sectors, including customer service, healthcare, and marketing automation, for tasks such as sentiment analysis, text classification, document summarization, and more.
+It is increasingly implemented in various sectors, including customer service, healthcare, and marketing automation, for tasks such as sentiment analysis, speech recognition, text classification, document summarization, and more.

 • Sentiment analysis of customer feedback, reviews, and social media posts